The Yamanote

 Wednesday

-Got there. get cycle pay up.
-Go to nakano broadway… buy sweater and shirt.
+Got there.
+Get cycle, pay up.
+Go to Nakano Broadway… buy sweater and shirt.
 Look for keys.
 Woops.
 No keys.
 Wonder.
-Go to Hyaku yen shop buy cheap saw cut?
-Go Koban?
+Go to hyaku en shop buy cheap saw and cut?
+Go koban?
 Go koban.
-Explain: watashi no jitansha no kagi lost-o desu.
+Explain: Watashi no jitansha no kagi lost-o desu.
 ID.
 Passport copy.

-So Here I am, 15 km from home.
-10km from work.
-I’m asking a cop to break a lock of a cycle.
+So here I am, 15 km from home, 10km from work.
+I’m asking a cop to break a lock off of a bicycle.
 The bicycle is reported stolen.
 The only ID I have is a copy of my passport.
-I don’t know why but they were a little suspicious of me.
+I don’t know why but they seemed a little suspicious of me.

-Eventually, after much beating around the bush, I am asked to step get into a patrol vehicle, and taken to Nakano police station.
-I wait for an hour, as they check my VISA details.
-Eventually I’m let go with a promise, that I would tell the Tazuka Police that my bicycle was found.
+Eventually, after much beating around the bush, I am asked to step into a patrol vehicle and taken to Nakano police station.
+I wait for an hour, as they check my visa details.
+Eventually I’m let go with a promise that I would tell the Tazuka police that my bicycle was found.

 Thus ends the adventures of Man Lost in Tokyo.